 The Programme does not require that the lead beneficiaries perform all payments from the project's account in Euro (they can perform payments from a different account, denominated in BGN for example).
+If a beneficiary makes any payment in different currency than Euro the losses related to conversion to Euro are considered as ineligible costs.
 What the Programme requires is that there is traceability of the performed operations and that analytical accounting is organized for the purposes of the project.